The wave maps equation and Brownian paths: Preparations

 where $C(P_{ext},\alpha) > 0$ is a constant that depends on $\alpha$ and finitely many derivatives of $P_{ext}$.
 In what follows we suppress the superscripts $1 \leq j_1, j_2 \leq D$.
 Inserting the para-controlled structure~\eqref{prep:eq-BM-approx-parastructure}, we find

 Then the first term on the right-hand side of~\eqref{prep:eq-Beps_hhtolow_bound_decomp} is the main contribution and all other terms on the right-hand side are easier to estimate due to the better $C^{2\alpha}$ regularity of $B^{\varepsilon,\#}_{\tau, x_0, \loc}$.
 For this reason we omit the details of their treatment.
+We also only consider the case when the derivative falls onto the high frequency input in the first term on the right-hand side of~\eqref{prep:eq-Beps_hhtolow_bound_decomp}.
+Recalling that $s < \alpha < \frac12$, we decompose this term as follows

-Pick $0 < \nu \ll 1$ to be fixed sufficiently small further below and recall that $s < \alpha < \frac12$.
-Using the standard para-product estimates in Besov spaces, see for instance~\cite[Lemma 2.1]{GIP15}, we can estimate the first term on the right-hand side of~\eqref{prep:eq-Beps_hhtolow_bound_decomp} slightly schematically by
+where the quantity $\{\text{similar}\}$ is short-hand notation for two further terms like the second term on the right-hand side of \eqref{prep:eq-Beps_hhtolow_bound_decomp_1stterm} with at least one input featuring a commutator term with improved regularity.
+Then the estimate for the second term on the right-hand side of \eqref{prep:eq-Beps_hhtolow_bound_decomp_1stterm} is straightforward using an analogue of the commutator estimate \eqref{prep:eq-commutator-3} for the standard Besov spaces, see for instance \cite[Lemma 2.3]{GIP15}.
+We omit the details.
+In order to estimate the first term on the right-hand side of \eqref{prep:eq-Beps_hhtolow_bound_decomp_1stterm} we pick $0 < \nu \ll 1$ to be fixed sufficiently small further below.
+Using the standard para-product estimates in Besov spaces, see for instance~\cite[Lemma 2.1]{GIP15}, we find